Why Self-Compassion Leads To Success

 And this one, self-compassion leads to success because they are kind to themselves when they make a mistake.
 And so it becomes safe to make mistakes and mistakes are needed to create and reach goals.

 I am new to the study and practice of self-compassion and this entire post is practically a Kristen Neff quote.

 But I believe we need to practice this.

-I am terrified of failing but if I practice self-compassion I will become braver with my life, my business, my blog.
-I might be able to do many of those things that scare the bejeezus out of me.
+I am terrified of failing but if I practice self-compassion I’ll become braver with my life, my business, my blog.
+I might be able to do many of those things that scares the bejeezus out of me.

 When doing creative work, it's not self-discipline or self-criticism that is going to make us do the work day in and day out.
 That just doesn't work for me, and I don't want to live that way.

-I can definitely say that I can feel this practice of having my own back and being kind to myself in times of struggle is something that will take time to learn.
+I can definitely say that I can feel this practice of having my own back and being kind to myself in times of struggle, is something that’ll take time to learn.
 But can you imagine the amount of fear and anxiety that would disappear because no matter what, you had your own back?